Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 Refinishing your deck is crucial to providing preventative care and extending its lifespan.

-A well-maintained deck not only adds to the beauty of your home, it also increases your property value.
-It is obvious to any deck owner that refinishing your deck is inevitable but how do you know when it is time to repaint or restain your deck?
+A well-maintained deck not only adds to the beauty of your home but can also increase your property value.
+It is obvious to any deck owner that refinishing your deck is inevitable, but how do you know when it is time to repaint or restain your deck?

 Signs that your deck needs to be refinished:

-• Peeling, flaking, or bubbling surfaces: Paint or stain that is peeling or flaking indicates that the paint or stain is lifting.
-Paint/stain protects the wood from moisture absorption.
-Bubbling paint is an indicator that moisture has seeped through the paint causing a loss of adhesion between the paint and wood.
+• Peeling, flaking, or bubbling surfaces: A peeling or flaking finish indicates that the paint or stain is lifting.
+Paint and stain protect the wood from moisture absorption.
+Bubbling paint is an indicator that moisture has seeped through the paint, causing a loss of adhesion between the paint and the wood.

-• Graying or weathered wood: Discolored wood or graying wood is an indicator that time and environmental elements have weathered the wood of your deck.
+• Graying or weathered wood: Discolored or graying wood indicates that time and environmental elements have taken their toll on your deck.

-• Absorbing water: Deck paints/stains are designed to seal the wood and deflect water absorption.
+• Absorbing water: Deck paints and stains are designed to seal the wood and deflect water absorption.
 Decks that absorb water can mildew, mold, or rot.
-Water should ‘bead off’ when coming in contact with your deck.
+If the finish is solid, water should ‘bead off’ when coming in contact with your deck.

 Certain factors lead to some decks needing more TLC than others.
 How often you should restain or repaint your deck can depend on:

-• UV exposure: Ultraviolet (UV) ray exposure breaks down the chemical bonds in stains and paints causing fading or discoloration.
-Decks exposed to more sunlight and higher UV rays will need to be repainted/restained more often than decks hidden by the shade.
+• UV exposure: Ultraviolet (UV) ray exposure breaks down the chemical bonds in stains and paints, causing fading and discoloration.
+Decks exposed to more sunlight and higher UV rays will need to be repainted or restained more often than decks hidden by the shade.

-• Climate: Exposure to humid/wet climates might require your deck to need refinishing more often.
+• Climate: Exposure to humid or wet climates might require your deck to be refinished more often.

 paint vs stain for deck